The Optimality of Blocking Designs in Equally and Unequally Allocated Randomized Experiments with General Response: Problem Setup

 where the defining matrix $\bSigmaw$ denotes $\var{\W}$, the variance-covariance matrix of the design, and $\v := \y_T/r + \y_C/\rcontrol$, the \qu{potential outcome vector} \citep[page 6]{Harshaw2019}.

 We will be analyzing performance for many types of responses.
-It will be useful to express potential outcome as a sum of two components: (a) what we will call the \qu{response mean} $\mu_i$ which is a function of the observed covariates $\x_i$ and the assignment $w_i$ and (b) $z_i$ which is a function of unobserved covariates $z_i$ and the assignment $w_i$.
-Thus,
+It will be useful to express potential outcome as a sum of two components: (a) $\mu_{T,i}, \mu_{C,i}$ which are a function of the observed covariates $\x_i$ (b) $z_{T,i}, z_{C,i}$ that which is a function of the unobserved covariates.
+Letting $\muvec_T$ and $\muvec_C$ (and $\z_T$ and $\z_C$) denote the stacked vectors of the observed (and unobserved) covariates' contribution to the responses when $\w = +\onevec_{2n}$ and $\w = -\onevec_{2n}$ respectively, we have

-\bneqn \y_T = \muvec_T + \z_T \in \mathcal{Y}, ~~ \y_C = \muvec_C + \z_C \in \mathcal{Y} \eneqn
+\bneqn \y_T = \muvec_T + \z_T \in \mathcal{Y}, ~~ \y_C = \muvec_C + \z_C \in \mathcal{Y}. \eneqn